How to Get Into Georgia Tech - Admission Requirements

 6. What Are My Chances of Getting Into Georgia Tech?

-Georgia Tech is competitive, with a 17% acceptance rate.
+Georgia Tech is competitive, with an 18% acceptance rate.
 Your chances depend on good grades, optional test scores, extracurriculars, essays, and recommendations.
 Your background also matters.
 So, make sure your application highlights your strengths.

 Final Thoughts